 Golden Eagles possess astonishing speed and maneuverability for their size.
 Diving from great heights, they have been clocked at close to 200 miles per hour.
 In an undulating territorial and courtship display known as “sky-dancing,” a Golden Eagle performs a rapid series of up to 20 steep dives and upward swoops, beating its wings three or four times at the top of each rise.
 In “pendulum flight,” the eagle dives and rises, then turns over to retrace its path.
 Single birds and pairs engage in aerial play with objects such as sticks or dead prey, carrying these items high into the sky, then dropping and retrieving them.
 In addition to attacking prey from the air, Golden Eagles sometimes hunt on the ground, wildly flapping as they run.
 Mated pairs hunt jackrabbits cooperatively during breeding season—one eagle diverting the animal’s attention while the second makes the kill.
 Back to top

+Golden Eagle populations appear to have been stable between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates their global breeding population to be 300,000 with 35% spending some part of the year in the U.S., 15% in Canada, and 3% in Mexico.
+The species rates a 10 out of 20 on the Continental Concern Score and is not on the 2016 State of North America's Birds' Watch List.
 In 1962, the U.S. Bald and Golden Eagle Protection Act outlawed harming these birds, their eggs, and their nests.
 Although this legislation remains in effect, humans are still Golden Eagles’ greatest threat: it's estimated that more than 70 percent of recorded Golden Eagle deaths are attributable to human impact, either intentional or inadvertent.
 Some sheep ranchers trapped, shot, or poisoned the birds into the 1980s.
 Some eagles have died after eating poisoned prey animals set out to control coyotes.
 Others succumb to lead poisoning from ammunition in hunter-shot prey.
 Most recorded deaths are from collisions with vehicles, wind turbines, and other structures or from electrocution at power poles (newer designs have been developed that, if used, can greatly reduce this risk).
 Urbanization, agricultural development, and changes in wildfire regimes have compromised nesting and hunting grounds in southern California and in the sagebrush steppes of the inner West.
 Golden Eagles did not prove as susceptible to poisoning from the pesticide DDT as other large raptors, probably because of their diet of mammals.Back to top

-Kochert, M. N., K. Steenhof, C. L. McIntyre, and E. H. Craig.
-2002.
-Golden Eagle (Aquila chrysaetos).
-In The Birds of North America, No. 684 (A. Poole and F. Gill, eds.).
-The Birds of North America Online, Ithaca, New York.
+Kochert, M. N., Karen Steenhof, C. L. McIntyre and E. H. Craig.
+(2002).
+Golden Eagle (Aquila chrysaetos), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.